 - 32 oz vegetable broth

-- 1 tbsp prepared pesto (homemade or jarred)
+- 1 tablespoon prepared pesto (homemade or jarred)

-- 2 tbsp chopped fresh parsley, plus more for serving
+- 2 tablespoon chopped fresh parsley, plus more for serving

 - 2 bay leaves